drufball/yosai/_drafts/threshold.md

 The Blade's words clicked into place and Denri cursed.
 The device wasn't sensing the remnants of Hattori's connection to Ninigi.
 It was sensing his connection to Aki.
 They weren't here for the tengu.

 "So be it."
-The Blade brought his sword up towards Hattori's neck.
+The Blade brought his sword up toward Hattori's neck.

 Denri raised both metal rods and filled them electricity.
 Many things happened at once.
 The two rods shot apart until the left one ripped out of her hand, pinwheeled through the air, and buried itself an inch deep in a tree trunk.
-A metal pot that had been resting on the nearby cook fire shot towards her.
+A metal pot that had been resting on the nearby cook fire shot toward her.
 She pulled her hand out of the way and the pot went careening into the forest.
 Finally, the man's sword ground to a halt in the air.

 The Blade strained against the magnetic pull.
 Denri staggered forward before she planted her feet, grabbed the rod with both hands, and leaned back with all her strength.
 The weapon began inching forward again as Denri slid along the ground, inch by inch.